-PUBLIC SPEAKING INTEREST?!
+PUBLIC SPEAKING OPPORTUNITIES!

 Wanna have DRBTS come out and kick it with your class (high school, college, or any grade), or speak at a seminar or conference?
 Whether it's directly related to urban planning, urban design, placemaking or anything to do with Black, Indigenous, and Persons of Color (BIPOC) communities - holla at us!